Tada-Project/speed-surprises/README.md

 - `git push -u origin new-function-functioname`

 Finally, you should open a pull request on the GitHub repository for the new branch that you have created.
-If you are not a collaborator on this project, then you will need to fork the repository, add your new function, and then create a pull request.
+This pull request should describe the new function that you are adding and, if possible, what you think is its worst-case time complexity.
+Following the examples for the existing functions (e.g., `compute_factorial` in `speedsurpries.numbers` and `mcopies_of` in `speedsurpisese.text`), your function should be accompanied by a test suite written in the Pytest testing.
+In the case that you are not the original creator of the submitted function, please ensure that you have permission to include it in this repository and cite its source.
+Finally, if you are not a collaborator on this project, then you will need to fork the repository, add your new function, document and test it as required, and then create a pull request.

 ## Problems or Praise